MohrJoshua/UniversityProjects/README.md

 # UniversityProjects

 Those are the first courseworks I had as assignments for my MSc at University of London.

-Grade average after first semester: 78,5 which equaly the grade of 1,0 in Germany.
+Grade average after first semester: 78,5.

+Grade average equals 1,0 in german grades.

 ## Statistics and statistical mining: